Historic E-guitar Meets AME

 A first design is finished, a complete explanation of the targeted functionality is included, and the targeted printer technology has been provided.
 This AME design also provides a model which is proven to fulfill the targeted functionality.

-The exhibition presents an exemplification of how AME technology has the capability to fulfill distinctive design and shape necessities, ultimately facilitating the process of converting current structures into electric ones.
+The exhibition presents how AME technology fulfills distinctive design and shape necessities, transforming current structures into electric ones.

 Modernizing with a Personal Touch: The Individual Modernisation Project